cnydo/aerial-image-object-detection/README.md

 - `--exist_ok` (bool, optional): whether to overwrite existing experiment.
 Defaults to False.
 - `--pretrained` (bool, optional): (bool or str) whether to use a pretrained model (bool) or a model to load weights from (str).
 Defaults to True.
 - `--optimizer` (str, optional): optimizer to use, choices=[SGD, Adam, Adamax, AdamW, NAdam, RAdam, RMSProp, auto].
 Defaults to "auto".
 - `--verbose` (bool, optional): whether to print verbose output.
-Defaults to True.
+Defaults to False.
 - `--seed` (int, optional): random seed for reproducibility.
 Defaults to 0.
 - `--deterministic` (bool, optional): whether to enable deterministic mode.
 Defaults to True.
 - `--single_cls` (bool, optional): train multi-class data as single-class.
 Defaults to True.
 - `--rect` (bool, optional): rectangular training with each batch collated for minimum padding.
-Defaults to True.
+Defaults to False.
 - `--cos_lr` (bool, optional): use cosine learning rate scheduler.
 Defaults to False.
 - `--close_mosaic` (int, optional): disable mosaic augmentation for final epochs (0 to disable).
 Defaults to 10.
 - `--resume` (bool, optional): resume training from last checkpoint.
 Defaults to False.